How can I participate?

 Roadies are the hardworking individuals who volunteer their time for the full week of AIDS/LifeCycle.
 Every Roadie fills out an interest form after registering and is then placed on a team.
 For 7 days, these folks dedicate their time, energy, and hearts to waking up very early and going to sleep late to move this event down the coast.
 Click here to learn more about registering to be a Roadie.

 Our volunteers support AIDS/LifeCycle one day at a time!
 From supporting indiviual Special Events throughout the season to coming out in full-force to help Orientation Day run smoothly, our volunteers meet every challenge with a smile.
 Click here to learn about the different ways you can be involved as a volunteer!

 AIDS/LifeCycle is all about raising critical funds to support San Francisco AIDS Foundation and the Los Angeles LGBT Center.
-You can support AIDS/LifeCycle by making a donation, either to an individual participant, or by making a general donation to the AIDS/LifeCycle 2022 General Donation Fund online by clicking here, or download an offline donation form for AIDS/LifeCycle’s benefiting agencies: San Francisco AIDS Foundation and the Los Angeles LGBT Center.
+You can support AIDS/LifeCycle by making a donation, either to an individual participant.
+You can also make a general donation to the AIDS/LifeCycle General Donation Fund online by clicking here, or download an offline donation form for AIDS/LifeCycle’s benefiting agencies: San Francisco AIDS Foundation and the Los Angeles LGBT Center.
 Every dollar counts, and your donations are put to work immediately!